lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-1/README.md

  Yea!
 Now it should build!
 Press F5 to run your program and it should look something like this:
 ![Refine the suggestions](images/RPS_140.png)

 That is it!
-Congratulation on finishing your first exercise with Copilot.
+Congratulations on finishing your first exercise with Copilot.
 You can try to write more complicated code and see how Copilot can help you.

-In the next lab, we'll refine this example and make it better, including user validation and some test cases.
+In the next few labs, we'll refine this example and make it better, including user validation and some test cases.